Find out about the top five leading countries in the EV market and which impact new trends have on the EV industry.

 The future of the EV charging market

 Even as the demand shows no signs of slowing down , the question remains: how will the market develop and who will emerge as the key players?

 A raft of players are expected to remain in the market until around 2025, at which point the market is expected to consolidate.
 The winners will be those who make the right moves in the next 2-3 years and raise the necessary CAPEX to deploy their network quickly and in the best locations.
 These players will also need to follow a well-defined roadmap to conquer their target market.

 Register now to download the PDF on “EV Charging: What will it take to win?” and learn more about successful business models for a complex EV market as well as current challenges for the automotive industry.

 Smart Mobility contributes to a more sustainable and value-adding state of mobility.
-Learn more about new mobility scenarios for our society here.
+Find out more about new mobility scenarios for our society here.

 Automotive Disruption Radar